A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions: Introduction

 An interesting Hamiltonian in the context of annealing applications is the Ising model

-which is relatively simple to implement in a number of quantum computing platforms, such as superconducting quantum circuits \cite{weber_coherent_2017, krantz_quantum_2019} or neutral atoms \cite{pohl_dynamical_2010, de_leseleuc_accurate_2018}.
-The cost function of many relevant classical problems can be cast in the shape of \eqref{eq:general_ising}, often requiring all-to-all interactions.
-However, establishing a dense connectivity among all qubits remains a challenging task, since the hard-wiring of all the necessary links is not scalable due to crosstalk and packing issues within the chip.
-Based on \cite{kaminsky_scalable_2004}, it was proposed in \cite{choi_minor-embedding_2008, choi_minor-embedding_2011} to make up for the required connectivity by establishing chains of qubits that represent the same logical variable.
+where the $\{h_i\}$ are local fields, the $\{J_{ij}\}$ are the couplings (which determine the connectivity of the problem) and $\sz_i$ is the Pauli-$z$ matrix of the $i$-th qubit.
+This Hamiltonian can be implemented in a number of quantum computing platforms, such as superconducting quantum circuits~\cite{weber_coherent_2017, krantz_quantum_2019} or neutral atoms~\cite{pohl_dynamical_2010, de_leseleuc_accurate_2018}.
+The cost function of many relevant classical optimization problems can be cast in the shape of Eq.~\eqref{eq:general_ising}, often requiring all-to-all interactions \cite{lucas_ising_2014}.
+However, establishing a dense connectivity among all qubits remains a challenging task; e.g., in superconducting platforms the hard-wiring of all the necessary links is not scalable due to crosstalk and packing issues within the chip.
+Thus, the original (or logical) problem defined on $N$ logical variables needs to be encoded in a larger space, defined on $n$ physical variables ($n>N$), in such a way that we recover the logical problem by adding restrictions on the larger space.

+These mappings, referred to as embeddings, have been studied in the literature.
+Based on~\cite{kaminsky_scalable_2004}, it was proposed in~\cite{choi_minor-embedding_2008, choi_minor-embedding_2011} to make up for the required connectivity by establishing chains of qubits that redundantly represent the same logical variable.
 This is then implemented in a fixed family of graphs within which one searches for an optimal embedding, an approach known as minor embedding.
-Another alternative \cite{lechner_quantum_2015} is switching to the description of the problem in terms of parities between the original variables.
-This allows to encode the original cost function into single-qubit terms at the expense of additional 4- and 3-body interactions (or 2-local interactions mediated by qutrits), which are harder to achieve experimentally (however, some proposals do exist \cite{puri_quantum_2017}).
-Recently, a new method based on perturbative gadgets has been proposed for realizing all-to-all connectivity \cite{mozgunov_precision_2023}, but which comes at the cost of interaction strengths of $\mathcal{O}(N^6)$ for an $N$-qubit problem.
+Another alternative is the Lechner-Hauke-Zoller (LHZ) scheme~\cite{lechner_quantum_2015}, which entails switching to the description of the problem in terms of parities between the original variables.
+This allows to encode the original cost function into single-qubit terms at the expense of additional $3-$ and $4-$body interactions (or 2-local interactions mediated by qutrits).
+The latter are hard to achieve experimentally, despite some early proposals~\cite{puri_quantum_2017, schondorf_nonpairwise_2019} and prototypes~\cite{ menke_demonstration_2022}.
+A slight modification of LHZ was proposed in \cite{rocchetto_stabilizers_2016} that allows to implement the parity encoding using only 2-local terms (and 2-level systems) by means of odd parity constraints.
+This approach requires $N^2$ qubits, antiferromagnetic constraints and a graph where parity qubits require connection to 12 other qubits and ancilla qubits to other 4.
+The implementation of this scheme was studied on D-Wave devices in~\cite{cattelan_scalable_2024}.
+Recently, a new method based on perturbative gadgets has been proposed for realizing all-to-all connectivity~\cite{mozgunov_precision_2023}, but at the cost of interaction strengths of $\mathcal{O}(N^6)$ for an $N$-qubit problem.